BleekerLab/genotype_by_sequencing/README.md

 - `config/refs/`: a folder containing
   - a genomic reference in fasta format.
 The `S_lycopersicum_chromosomes.4.00.chrom1.fa` is placed for testing purposes.
   - a GTF annotation file.
 The `ITAG4.0_gene_models.sub.gtf` for testing purposes.
-- `.fastq/`: a (hidden) folder containing subsetted paired-end fastq files used to test locally the pipeline.
-Generated using [Seqtk](https://github.com/lh3/seqtk):
-`seqtk sample -s100 <inputfile> 250000 > <output file>`
-This folder should contain the `fastq` of the paired-end RNA-seq data, you want to run.
-Download the files from [Zenodo](https://doi.org/10.5281/zenodo.4085315)
-- `envs/`: a folder containing the environments needed for the pipeline:
 - The `environment.yaml` is used by the conda package manager to create a working environment (see below).

-  - The `Dockerfile` is a Docker file used to build the docker image by refering to the `environment.yaml` (see below).
+You have to create the `config/fastq/` folder that should contain test fastq files.
+These test fastq files are subsetted paired-end fastq files used to test locally the pipeline.
+They are generated using [Seqtk](https://github.com/lh3/seqtk):`seqtk sample -s100 <inputfile> 250000 > <output file>`.
+Files can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.4085315).

 # Installation and usage (local machine)

 ## Installation

-You will need a local copy of the GitHub `genotype_from_rnaseq` repository on your machine.
+You will need a local copy of the GitHub `genotype_by_sequencing` repository on your machine.
 You can either:
-- use git in the shell: `git clone git@github.com:BleekerLab/genotype_from_rnaseq.git`.
+- use git in the shell: `git clone git@github.com:BleekerLab/genotype_by_sequencing.git`.
-- click on ["Clone or download"](https://github.com/BleekerLab/genotype_from_rnaseq/archive/master.zip) and select `download`.
+- click on ["Clone or download"](https://github.com/BleekerLab/genotype_by_sequencing/archive/master.zip) and select `download`.
-- Then navigate inside the `genotype_from_rnaseq` folder using Shell commands.
+- Then navigate inside the `genotype_by_sequencing` folder using Shell commands.

 ## Usage